Najah-lshanableh/GDI-Master-Curriculum/resources/merge-two-repos-without-lossing-history.md

       * type :wq!
       * press Enter key):
    4. This will quit the editor, and all changes you have made to the document will be saved to the file.

-  What we’re doing is add a remote to the old project, and merge everything into the GDI-Master-Curriculum.
-Since git doesn’t allow merges without a common history, we’ll have to force it using the allow-unrelated-histories option.

   Optional :ok_woman:: Because there is a good practice to have a well maintained repo, you could also do everything in a branch which we will merge after a code review is done.